Casepin

 Each case resulted in arrest, conviction, or, in one instance, the hijacker's death during apprehension.
 Sentences ranged from psychiatric commitment to life imprisonment.
 In response to this wave of extortion hijackings, the aviation industry and federal regulators introduced countermeasures, including the "Cooper vane," a device fitted to aircraft to prevent the rear airstairs from being lowered during flight, and the broader rollout of metal detectors at American airports.
 These measures are credited with ending the wave of copycat hijackings.

-The Wikipedia article also documents hijackings outside the United States believed to involve similar jump-and-escape methods but not necessarily inspired by the original Cooper case, including a November 1972 hijacking of a Japan Airlines flight in Tokyo by a man demanding $2 million and a flight to Cuba, who was overpowered by police; a 1992 hijacking of Vietnam Airlines Flight 850 by a former South Vietnamese air force pilot who parachuted out after dropping political leaflets and was later arrested on the ground; and a 2000 hijacking of Philippine Airlines Flight 812 in which the hijacker died after his parachute failed to deploy.
+Other hijackings outside the United States are believed to have involved similar jump-and-escape methods but not necessarily inspired by the original Cooper case, including a November 1972 hijacking of a Japan Airlines flight in Tokyo by a man demanding $2 million and a flight to Cuba, who was overpowered by police; a 1992 hijacking of Vietnam Airlines Flight 850 by a former South Vietnamese air force pilot who parachuted out after dropping political leaflets and was later arrested on the ground; and a 2000 hijacking of Philippine Airlines Flight 812 in which the hijacker died after his parachute failed to deploy.

 Key facts